timp/chess/README.md

 To check for check mate all possible moves are evaluated, though importantly not checked for check mate, and if none are legal then the player is in check mate.

+The system does not implement the threefold repetition rule as that requires an appeal which cannot be coded in the move language.

 ## Conclusion
 The initial, given, interface implementation leaked its internal representation